gregbo/mininet_frr/make_vm/README.md

 ## Step 1: Create a Ubuntu based VM

 There are multiple options for working with VMs.
-[https://www.virtualbox.org/](VirtualBox) is probably the easiest and a good place to start if you are not familiar with working with VMs.
-I use [https://virt-manager.org/](virt-manager) on Linux to work with qemu/KVM based virtual machines, and these instructions refer to virt-manager commands.
+[Virtual Box](https://www.virtualbox.org/) is probably the easiest and a good place to start if you are not familiar with working with VMs.
+I use [virt-manager](https://virt-manager.org/) on Linux to work with qemu/KVM based virtual machines, and these instructions refer to virt-manager commands.

 ### Download Ubuntu 22.04.4 LTS ISO Image

-I use the [https://ubuntu.com/download/server](Ubuntu Server) image for the Mininet/FRR system since all of my access is terminal based and it is a bit more lightweight.
+I use the [Ubuntu Server](https://ubuntu.com/download/server) image for the Mininet/FRR system since all of my access is terminal based and it is a bit more lightweight.
 You can also use the desktop verison if you want to run tests that include browers, etc.